imDMG/qBt_SE/README.md

 **For update just reinstall `*.py` file.**

 ## Troubleshooting
-All errors will appear directly in qBittorrent as searching result.
+All errors will appear directly in qBittorrent as a searching result.
+For error details right-click on a result Copy→Description page URL, then paste in your web-browser address bar.
 * torrent tracker return 403 error:
   - Some sites, sometimes, enable protection like CloudFlare, that required JavaScript.
 Vanilla Python has no implementation of JavaScript, it means that search engine will be return 403 error.